What is a polyhedron

-Euler's Theorem shows a relationship between the number of faces, vertices, and edges of a polyhedron.
+Euler's Theorem relates the number of faces, vertices, and edges of a polyhedron.
 It states that the sum of the faces and vertices minus the number of edges always equals two:

 F + V - E = 2